-As illustrated above, one of the primary motivations to develop continuum robots is to enable robots exhibit more agile and adaptable movement, and compliant interactions.
-Consequently, there is an urgent and rapidly growing need to develop high-performance control algorithms to regulate position and stiffness simultaneously.
-In certain robotic applications involving human interaction or in complicated environments (\emph{e.g.} search and rescue, industrial inspection, medical service, and home living care), stiffness control outperforms position control in terms of performance.
-For instance, in minimally invasive surgery or natural orifice transluminal endoscopic surgery, precise control of the robot's position is crucial.
-Additionally, the robot must dynamically adjust its stiffness to minimize side effects or transmit force.
-The problem of stiffness control, together with impedance control, is well established for \emph{rigid} and \emph{softly-actuated} (or articulated soft) robotics \cite{BESetal,KIMetal,MENetal}.
-In contrast, the problem of simultaneous position-and-stiffness control for continuum robots is still an open area of research.
-The first stiffness controller for continuum robots in the literature may refer to \cite{MAHDUP}, which can be viewed as an extension of a simple Cartesian impedance controller for continuum robots using a kinematic model.
-In \cite{bajo2016hybrid}, the authors tailor the classic hybrid motion/force controller for a static model of multi-backbone continuum robots, and the proposed method needs the estimation of external wrenches.
-In \cite{DELetal}, Cartesian stiffness controller was proposed to achieve dynamic control of a fully-actuated soft robot, enabling interaction between the robot and its environment.
-However, note that these works are not applicable to \textit{underactuated} dynamical models of continuum robots.
+As illustrated above, one of the primary motivations for developing continuum robots is enhance agility, adaptability, and compliant interactions \cite{FANetal2}.
+Consequently, there is an urgent and rapidly growing need to develop high-performance control algorithms to regulate position and stiffness simultaneously, particularly in certain applications involving human interaction or in complicated environments, such as search and rescue, industrial inspection, medical service, and home living care.
+The problems of stiffness control and impedance control are well established for \emph{rigid} and \emph{softly-actuated} robotics \cite{BESetal,KIMetal,MENetal}.
+In contrast, simultaneous position-and-stiffness control of continuum robots remains an open research area.
+The first stiffness controller for continuum robots in the literature may refer to \cite{MAHDUP}, which extends a simple Cartesian impedance controller using a kinematic model.
+In \cite{bajo2016hybrid}, the authors tailor the classic hybrid motion/force controller for a static model of multi-backbone continuum robots, requiring estimation of external wrenches.
+Note that \cite{bajo2016hybrid,MAHDUP} are concerned with static/kinematic models, thus limiting their transient performance.
+In \cite{DELetal}, a Cartesian stiffness controller was proposed for dynamic control of a fully-actuated soft robot, facilitating interaction with environment.
+Note that these approaches are not applicable to \textit{underactuated} dynamical models of continuum robots.

-This paper aims to address the above gap by proposing a novel dynamical model and a real-time control approach that regulates both position and stiffness concurrently for a class of underactuated antagonistic tendon-driven continuum robots.
-The main contributions of the paper are: